Aim for the moon if you miss you still land in the stars

 This sadly describes what an awful lot people do, staying stuck in a job they may not be happy in, or a relationship that drags them down, or making excuses to avoid making changes that would help them better themselves or their lives in some way.
 Instead they do the same thing day in and day out and wonder why they cant reach that point of contentment, feeling their full worth, or finding success.

 The great news is that as humans we all have equal unlimited potential… the potential to ‘level up’ and achieve a 10/10 in some or all areas of our life.
-The only place it can be found is ‘outside’ of your comfort zone, and believe me, the rewards are huge there, but sadly its a place a lot of people refuse to go!
+The only place it can be found is ‘outside’ of your comfort zone, and believe me, the rewards are huge there, but you have to be brave enough to go there.

 Now don’t get me wrong….
 I’m not assuming that becoming a Tropic ambassador is the answer for everyone to reach their full potential (in fact for some, they really should steer clear!), but I do believe we all need to be a little bit braver and say ‘YES’ to things we may normally shy away from!
 Make ‘time’ for a new challenge, do something you haven’t done before and ‘think big’ !!
 That is how you go from the small bubble in the picture to the large bubble where ‘magic happens’.

-So who do I believe should take a look at the Tropic opportunity in order to find out whether it could be something for them??…….
+So who do I believe should take a look at the Tropic opportunity in order to find out whether it could be something for them?…….
 EVERYONE WITH SKIN of course! 😂 😂 No just kidding!!
-Well obviously ladies (and I have had 2 men in our team) whoops that sounds wrong!!
-Well those who have an interest or passion for beauty, skincare, makeup OR sharing our green beauty message and making a difference to the planet and helping others to make healthier choices.
+Well obviously ladies (but I do have had 2 men in our team) !
+Well, ladies who have an interest or passion for beauty, skincare, makeup OR sharing our green beauty message to be more accurate.
+Oh, and making a difference to the planet and helping others to make healthier choices.

 As a Tropic Ambassador, we all have the same important message to get out to the world which is that ‘Beauty should not have to compromise our health’ and together we can create a ‘Greener, Cleaner and more Empowered World’ 💚.